 Occupational exposure limits

-OELs are a measure for minimising worker exposure to hazardous substances in the workplace.
-Such limits are set taking into account the available information (including the most recent data) on the hazards of a substance, particularly with respect to carcinogenicity, mutagenicity and toxicity to reproduction, and on the acute effects of exposure.
+Such limits are set by regulatory authorities at European Union and national levels, taking into account available information and the most recent data on the hazards of a substance, particularly with respect to carcinogenicity, mutagenicity and toxicity to reproduction, and on the acute effects of exposure.

 OELs are mainly intended to prevent workers from inhaling chemicals as vapours, mists or dusts.
 However, RAC may also provide recommendations for a skin notation indicating that dermal protection is needed.
-Other notations are also possible, for example: sensitisation or noise.
-Additionally, RAC may recommend Biological Limit Values (BLV, biomonitoring exposure levels) or Biological Guidance Values (BGV, biomonitoring background levels).
+Other notations for sensitisation or noise are also possible.
+Additionally, RAC may recommend biological limit values (BLVs, biomonitoring exposure levels) or biological guidance values (BGVs, biomonitoring background levels).